This page lists funding available specifically for people and organisations affected by the Coronavirus (Covid-19) pandemic.

 A Greater Manchester Community Support Fund: Phase Two has been set up by Forever Manchester to provide funding of up to £5,000 for organisations who are supporting those suffering from hardship as a result of the Covid-19.
 Applications will be accepted from voluntary and community organisations based in any of the ten boroughs of Greater Manchester but priority will be given to groups with an annual income of less than £200,000

 Barclays:100 donations of £100,000 each to UK charities with an income over £1m who are mounting a response directly to the covid crisis.

-ESF Community Fund: Small grants of up to £20,000 for GM VCSE organisations to support project activity that will maintain and improve the employability and resilience of the communities and individuals they work with.
+ESF Community Fund (ADAPT Round) Small grants of up to £20,000 for GM VCSE organisations for projects to develop and maintain participant connections to learning experiences.
+Project activity should support, maintain and improve participant employability and resilience.

 The Government are offering grants up to £100,000 for front-line food aid charities to help continue to provide food to the vulnerable.